wolfgang-meyenberg/Powershell-Scripts/readme.txt

 -------------------------------------------------------------------------------

-Get-VirtualMachineSizes
+Get-VirtualMachineInfo
 =======================
 Purpose:
 Lists the VMs, their SKU and their disks

 Usage:
-Get-VirtualMachineSizes -subscriptionFilter <filterexpression> [-disks [-aggregate]] [-outFile <outfilename>]
+Get VirtualMachineInfos  subscriptionFilter <filterexpression> [-disks [-asString]] [-ipAddresses] [-ping] [-outFile <filename> [-separator <separator>]]

--subscriptionFilter	list VMs in matching subscriptions -disks			also shows disk information
+Get VirtualMachineInfos  subscriptionFilter <filterexpression>  all [-asString] [-outFile <filename>]

--aggregate			aggregates disks by SKUs, requires -disks -outFile	           writes results to a semicolon-separated CSV format
+Returns a list of all subscriptions, virtual machines, their SKU, IP addresses, and SKUs of attached disks in subscriptions matching the filter all	includes  disks,  ipAddresses,  ping disks	show OS and data disk SKUs asString	shows the disks in an aggregated string format ipAddresses	show IP address(es) ping	ping VM to see whether it is live outFile	if given, exports result into a CSV file separator	separator for items in CSV file, default is semicolon

 -------------------------------------------------------------------------------